g0rbe/CEH/01_Introduction.md

 **Bot** : A "bot" is a software application that can be controlled remotely to execute or automate predefined tasks

-## Information Security:
+# Information Security:

-The information security is a state of well-being of information and infrastucture in which the possibility of theft, tampering , and disruption of information and services is kept low or tolerable
+The information security is a state of well-being of information and infrastucture in which the possibility of theft, tampering , and disruption of information and services is kept low or tolerable.

 ## Elements of InfoSec:

-**Confidentiality** :
+#### Confidentiality

 Assurance that the information is accesible only to those authorized to have access

-**Integrity** :
+#### Integrity

 The trustworthiness of data or resource in terms of preventing improper and unauthorized changes

-**Availability** :
+#### Availability
 Assurance that the systems responsible for delivering, storing, and processing information are accesible when required by the authorized users

-**Authenticity** :
+#### Authenticity

 Authenticity refers to the characteristic of a communication, document or any data that ensures the quality of being genuine

-**Non-Repudiation** :
+#### Non-Repudiation

 Guarantee that the sender of a message cannot later deny having sent the message and that the recipient cannot deny having received the message

-### The Security, Functionality, and Usability triangle
+## The Security, Functionality, and Usability triangle

-- Security: Restrictions imposed on accessing the components of the system (restrictions)
+- **Security** : Restrictions imposed on accessing the components of the system (restrictions)

-- Functionality: The set of features provided by the system (features)
+- **Functionality** : The set of features provided by the system (features)

-- Usability: The GUI components used to design the system for ease of use (GUI)
+- **Usability** : The GUI components used to design the system for ease of use (GUI)

 ## Information Security Attacks and Attack Vectors